Pursuant to the Australian Consumer Laws (ACL) refunds will only be given if the below criteria has been met:

 EOT provides a ten (10) day cooling off period, where a course has been purchased and the learner has not yet commenced that course.
 The cooling off period is deemed to be waived if the learner commences their course and/or submits assessment material for that course.

-The ten (10) day cooling-off period for White Card replacements is waived upon the submission of the required Statutory Declaration form.
+The ten (10) day cooling-off period for White Card replacements is waived upon the submission of the required Statutory Declaration form or Statement of Attainment.